timescale/docs.timescale.com-content/tutorials/tutorial-use-timescale-prometheus-grafana.md

 time, and overall cost efficiency:

 - Use compression to save storage space
-- Apply a data retention policy and decide how much metrics to keep
+- Apply a data retention policy and decide how much metrics data to keep
 - Use continuous aggregations to reduce the frequency of queries that tax the database

 #### Compression